MakarMS/text-probe/README.md

 - `MacAddressProbe` — extracts MAC addresses in standard formats using colons or hyphens (e.g., 00:1A:2B:3C:4D:5E or 00-1A-2B-3C-4D-5E), accurately detecting valid addresses while excluding invalid patterns.

+### Social & Tags

+- `HashtagProbe` — extracts hashtags from text (e.g., #example), supporting Unicode letters, numbers, and underscores, detecting hashtags in any position of the text.

+### UUID & Identifiers

+- `UUIDProbe` — extracts any valid UUID (v1–v6) without checking the specific version.
+Supports standard UUID formats with hyphens.

+- `UUIDv1Probe` — extracts UUID version 1, matching the format `xxxxxxxx-xxxx-1xxx-xxxx-xxxxxxxxxxxx`, commonly used for time-based identifiers.

+- `UUIDv2Probe` — extracts UUID version 2, matching the format `xxxxxxxx-xxxx-2xxx-xxxx-xxxxxxxxxxxx`, typically used in DCE Security contexts.

+- `UUIDv3Probe` — extracts UUID version 3, matching the format `xxxxxxxx-xxxx-3xxx-xxxx-xxxxxxxxxxxx`, generated using MD5 hashing of names and namespaces.

+- `UUIDv4Probe` — extracts UUID version 4, matching the format `xxxxxxxx-xxxx-4xxx-xxxx-xxxxxxxxxxxx`, randomly generated and commonly used for unique identifiers.

+- `UUIDv5Probe` — extracts UUID version 5, matching the format `xxxxxxxx-xxxx-5xxx-xxxx-xxxxxxxxxxxx`, generated using SHA-1 hashing of names and namespaces.

+- `UUIDv6Probe` — extracts UUID version 6, matching the format `xxxxxxxx-xxxx-6xxx-xxxx-xxxxxxxxxxxx`, an ordered version for better indexing and sorting.

 You can also implement your own probes by creating classes that implement the `IProbe` interface.